OISF/suricata/doc/userguide/devguide/library/examples.rst

 receives a .pcap file as input and converts it into its .stream equivalent.

-The client also provides support for preloading the input files from disk with the *-K* option and for looping over the files for a specified number of iterations with the *-l* option.
+The client also provides support for preloading the input files from disk with the *-K* option and for looping over the files for a specified number of iterations with the *-L* option.
 These are mainly intended for performance testing.